mchua/mchua.github.io/index.md

 ## You might know me from...

-- Illinois Math and Science Academy
+- Illinois Math and Science Academy (high school)
-- Olin College (Electrical/Computer Engineering)
+- Olin College (undergrad, Electrical/Computer Engineering)
 - One Laptop Per Child (Support/QA/Grassroots)
 - Sugar Labs (Board member, Marketing, Sugar on a Stick)
 - Fedora Linux
 - Red Hat
+- Recurse Center / Hacker School (Resident)
 - The Ada Initiative (advisory board)
-- Purdue University (Engineering Education)
+- Purdue University (Engineering Education PhD program)
 - RIT/NTID ("Deaf academia gap year")
 - Georgia Tech (Biomedical Engineering)
 - Other places.
 I mean, I've been around a bunch.

 # Hey, I could use some help!

-This website is a quick hack put up late at night the week of Strange Loop so that I'd have a working website again.
+This website is a quick hack put up late at night so I'd have a working website before going to Strange Loop.
+Similarly, the [blog](http://melchua.com/blog/) is a late-night hack (with thanks to my friend [Giordon Stark](https://giordonstark.com)) so my old posts would be findable _somewhere_.

 Let's just say that I planned my transition from Wordpress to static sites... poorly, and there are reasons I am not and never should be a sysadmin.

-If anyone knows how to get years of blog posts (already converted into Markdown format) up on some kind of reasonably paginated blog (Gatsby preferred, Jekyll also fine), please get in touch.
-Seriously, I need help with this; I keep using it as an excuse to procrastinate on my dissertation revisions.
-I'd be super willing to pay or trade services with the right person.
+If anyone's interested in helping me finish the visual design and/or technical implementation of this site (fairly straightforward Jekyll/blog), I'm looking to hire someone -- please get in touch!
+(Seriously, I need help with this; I keep using it as an excuse to procrastinate on my dissertation revisions.)

 # Want to get in touch?